Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Proposed Channel Modeling Framework

 MSSD is developed with the goal of determining the stopping conditions for the collection of enough samples used in modeling the tail statistics.
 Although the increase in sample size provides a more accurate estimation of the tail statistics, collecting a large number of samples might be expensive, time-consuming, and even impossible in many experiments \cite{evt_09}.
 The MSSD algorithm is a smart enumeration based algorithm, mainly inspired by the methodology given in \cite{evt_09}, which has been proposed to determine the minimum sample size required to model the distribution of maxima/minima in a time sequence by using GEV distribution.
 We adapt this method for the determination of the minimum number of samples required to estimate the distribution of the values exceeding a given threshold in a time series by using GPD.

 MSSD Algorithm is based on the normality of the return levels given in Corollary~\ref{cor:returnlevel}: If the sample size $n$ is sufficiently large to estimate the tail distribution of values exceeding threshold $u$ by using GPD($\xi$, $\tilde \sigma_{u}$), then, the return level, $r_{m}$, is normally distributed.
 However, in most of the experiments, it is not practical to check the normality assumption of the return levels as there exists only one or a few time series.
 To tackle this problem, standard bootstrap method with replacement is applied to the observations with the goal of generating more sets for assessing the distribution of the return levels \cite{evt_09}.
 MSSD Algorithm consists of two main parts: \begin{enumerate} \item \textit{Two-step bootstrapping process:} Bootstrapping is carried out in two steps to achieve a better bootstrapping performance in terms of the estimation accuracy, as stated in \cite{evt_09}, \cite{samplesize_01}.
 In the first step, the bootstrap is performed on the original observations to generate $M-1$ data sets, each with sample size $n$, same as the size of the original data set.
 In the second step, sample sets of different sizes are extracted from each of the $M$ data sets in order to obtain the return levels associated with different sample sizes, performing $K-1$ bootstrapping on these data sets.
-Therefore, at the end of the two-step bootstrapping, $M \times K$ data sets with different lengths are generated. \item \textit{Normality assessment of the return levels:} Upon extracting the shape and scale parameters of the GPD fitted to the tail distribution of each sample set, we calculate the corresponding return levels for assessing their normality by using Anderson-Darling (AD) normality test based on the $p$-values, where $p$-value is defined as the index measuring the strength of the evidence against the null hypothesis $H_0$ that the data follows the normal distribution.
+Therefore, at the end of the two-step bootstrapping, $M \times K$ data sets with different lengths are generated. \item \textit{Normality assessment of the return levels:} Upon extracting the shape and scale parameters of the GPD fitted to the tail distribution of each sample set, we calculate the corresponding return levels for assessing their normality by using Anderson-Darling (AD) normality test.
+AD test is used instead of Shapiro-Wilk test in \cite{evt_09} since AD test is the most powerful empirical distribution function (EDF) test with higher focus on the tail of the distribution, compared to the other existing normality tests, and more appropriate for assessing the normality of the data with sample sizes greater than $50$ \cite{normaltest_01}.
+After applying AD test, we extract the $p$-values, where $p$-value is defined as the index measuring the strength of the evidence against the null hypothesis $H_0$ that the data follows the normal distribution.
 Then, we compare these $p$-values with the critical value $\alpha$, which is defined as the probability of rejecting the null hypothesis when the null hypothesis is true, i.e., probability of making a wrong decision, to (i) check whether there are enough samples for modeling the tail distribution, (ii) determine the minimum number of samples required to estimate the tail distribution, and (iii) approximate the gain attained by increasing the sample size more than its minimum required value. \end{enumerate}